Ultimate Valorant Ranking System Guide, MMR & RR Explained

 Queue Rank Disparity in Valorant

-You can play a game of Valorant with a friend who has a higher/lower rank but with a maximum difference of 9 rank tiers.
+You can play a game of Valorant with a friend who has a higher/lower rank but with a maximum difference of 9 ranks.
 If this difference exceeds 9 rank tiers, the matchmaking search system will not let you find the game.

 Leaving and Dodging Ranked Games in Valorant